-East Shore Road Corridor
+2.1.3 East Shore Road Corridor

 The East Shore Road corridor is an automobile-oriented commercial corridor in the easternmost portion of the Village.
 The corridor runs parallel to the western shore of Manhasset Bay.
 As shown on Figure 8, the zoning along the east side of East Shore Road is almost entirely in the Waterfront Development District.
 The one exception is the recently constructed Avalon Great Neck development located on the north side of Vista Hill Road, which is in the Residence G or Waterfront Residential District.
-The zoning on the west side of East Shore Road is almost entirely in the Mixed-Use District except for Ravine Park north of Ravine Road, which is in the Residence B District.
+The zoning on the west side of East Shore Road is almost entirely in the Residence B District except for Ravine Park north of Ravine Road, which is in the Residence B District.
 Table 3 below provides a summary of the permitted uses in each of the districts identified along the East Shore Road Corridor.

-The permitted uses in the Residence B District are summarized in the Existing Conditions Section.
+&lt;sup>2 The permitted uses in the Residence B District are summarized in Section 2.1.2, above.